RocheDJ/DataViewLogger/README.md

 ---

-## A Plant Data View Logger for android
+## A Plant Data View Logger for android UI enhancements and Firebase integration

 ---

 ## Description

 Based around a large industrial site or number of remote sites.
 On these sites, key pieces of equipment have metrics recorded,  hours running, temperature tank level etc.
 On a walk around an operator logged into the app can scan a QR code attached to that piece of equipment.
 The key metrics from the instruments associated with that piece of equipment would then be shown on the app.